svalinn/DAGMC-viz/README.md

 DAGMC-viz Documentation
 =======================

 The Direct Accelerated Geometry Monte Carlo visualization toolkit requires Python 2.7, VisIt, and MOAB, with the inclusion of VisIt and MOAB in the Python path.
 A user can input a geometry file and a data file and produce default interactive output in VisIt, with the option to save images of the plot windows as well.
-Functionality allowing the user to have full control of determining the output will be implemented soon.
+Functionality allowing the user to have full control of determining the output will be implemented in the future.

 NOTE: This is based on previous work done by Lane Schultz.